xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 and space performance and stability.

-A simple examination of the C code, [heat.c](./heat.c) demonstrates that in spite of the over-simplification have done here, developing the code necessary to impliment numerical algorithms and, in particular, to understand their behavior is non-trivial.
-It can get quite complex very quickly.
-Consider issues with larger objects, requiring scalable parallel solutions, higher spatial dimensions, unusual shapes requiring either unstructured or adaptive meshing, higher order and different types of numerical schemes.
+A simple examination of the C code, [heat.c](./heat.c) demonstrates that in spite of numerous simplification we have made here, developing the code necessary to impliment numerical algorithms and, in particular, to provide significant flexibility in the methods of solution and to understand and control their behavior is non-trivial.
+Code development complexity can get quite complex very quickly.
+Consider issues with larger objects requiring scalable parallel solutions, higher spatial dimensions, unusual shapes requiring either unstructured or adaptive meshing, higher order and different types of numerical schemes.

 This one of the key values of _numerical packages_.
-Many of the details of these issues have been resolved and _vetted_ within the scientific computing community.
+Many of the details of these issues have been resolved and _vetted_ within the scientific computing community within these pacakges.
 Numerical packages can help to simplify the development of highly sophisticated scientific computing applications and provide a much more solid and flexible foundation than custom code.

 ## Further Reading